Importance of the X-ray edge singularity for the detection of relic neutrinos in the PTOLEMY project: Introduction

-In this work we aim to contribute to the theoretical analysis of solid state effects affecting the resolution of the PTOLEMY experiment by looking into a particular set of phenomena associated with the shakeup of the electron Fermi sea in graphene due to the beta-decay process.
+In this work, we aim to contribute to the theoretical analysis of solid state effects affecting the resolution of the PTOLEMY experiment by looking into a particular set of phenomena associated with the shakeup of the electron Fermi sea in graphene due to the beta-decay process.
 Ref.~\cite{PhysRevD.105.043502} identifies the Fermi sea shakeup as potentially very harmful due to the large bandwidth of graphene's conduction band.
 Our preliminary analysis here shows that the shakeup effect may not be as dangerous as it may seem from dimensional considerations.
 The main reason for this is that the shakeup of the Fermi sea results in a peculiar distortion of the line shape of a beta-electron, which is highly asymmetric and contains a power-law divergence at the energy of the process where no energy is transferred to the Fermi sea.
 Such a line shape is reminiscent of the famous X-ray edge singularity in the X-ray emission spectra (XES) of metals \cite{mahan_excitons_1967,roulet_singularities_1969, nozieres_singularities_1969-1, nozieres_singularities_1969,schotte1969tomonaga,doniach1970many} and it is explained by the same physical mechanism.
-We demonstrate that the X-ray edge type broadening, although unpleasant, is not fatal for the PTOLEMY experiment, moreover there are reasonably straightforward {\it in situ} ways to mitigate it.
+We demonstrate that the X-ray edge type broadening, although unpleasant, is not fatal for the PTOLEMY experiment, moreover, there are reasonably straightforward {\it in situ} ways to mitigate it.
 What we find a lot more dangerous is the effect of the core hole recombination.
-Our main conclusion here is that the requirements on the core hole life time are so stringent that one may need to consider ways to make the ion formed after the beta-decay chemically stable.
+Our main conclusion here is that the requirements on the core hole lifetime are so stringent that one may need to consider ways to make the ion formed after the beta-decay chemically stable.

-We would like to stress that here we do not address any effects associated with zero-point motion of the nucleus.
-The reader may assume that we are considering beta-decay of a heavy isotope, such as $^{171}\text{Tm}$ or $^{151}\text{Sm}.$ We also set aside the issues of practicability of the use of heavy isotopes on graphene.
+We would like to emphasize that in this work, we do not delve into the ramifications associated with the zero-point motion of the nucleus.
+The reader may assume that we are examining beta-decay within a system where such effects have been mitigated.
+This mitigation may be achieved through the utilization of heavy isotopes, such as $^{171}\text{Tm}$ or $^{151}\text{Sm}$, or by implementing engineering strategies like confining potential manipulation, such as configurations where a Tritium atom is attached to a surface via physisorption.
+We defer the consideration of practicality related to the use of heavy isotopes or physisorption on graphene for a separate discussion.